What is a watershed? What does it have to do with me?

 Adopting Best Management Practices (BMPs) and training your employees to use them inside, outside and under your building will have a positive impact on your profits, customers, employees, wildlife and their habitat, and even the communities downstream!
 To learn more BMPs you can adopt in your business to protect water quality in the Rouge River visit www.allianceofrougecommunities.com/business.html.

 This is also a helpful brochure with more information

 Sites of interest on how to protect all waterways:

 Michigan Department of Environment, Great Lakes, and Energy (EGLE)

 Oakland County Water Resources Commissioner

 The Friends of the Rouge 2023 Stonefly Search Report is now availabile.
 Please click here for the full report.

-The Friends of the Rouge 2023 Spring Bug Hunt Report is now available.
+The Friends of the Rouge 2023 Fall Bug Hunt Report is now available.
 Please click here for the full report.